ScrapeGraphAI/Scrapegraph-ai/README.md

 This repo is a Python open source library for making a faster scraping using AI and without any knowledge about the HTML code.

 The tech stack is fully in Python and the main libraries used are pydantic, langchain and requests.
+All the required libraries are in the requirements.txt file.

 The use of this library allows to scrape and extract informations from websites in just few seconds instead of write ad-hoc code for each website.